MRK-yin/Rayan-Mohammad-process-instructor-draft/README.md

-# Action Plan for Securing a Back-End Engineering Role: A Roadmap for Applied
+# Action Plan for Securing a Back-End Engineering Role: A Roadmap for Applied Computing and Computer Science Students

-Computing and Computer Science Students
+**Prepared for:** Husky student pursuing a job as a Back-End Developer

-**Prepared for:** Husky student pursuing a job as a Back-End Developer **Prepared by:** Mohammad Rayan
+**Prepared by:** Mohammad Rayan

-**Date:* 2/16/26
+**Date:** January 23, 2026

 ---